 In 2019, THALASSA Marine reseach was commissioned by the “Association Monégasque pour la Protection de la Nature” (AMPN) to assess the ecological status of the Educational Managed Marine Area (EMMA) of Monaco.
-The EMMA is a small coastal area that is managed by the students of a lower secondary school.
+The EMMA is a small coastal area that is managed by the students of middle school.

 This project was proposed by the AMPN, and is carried out in the framework of a partnership with the Monaco Government and with the support of the Prince Albert II of Monaco Foundation.
 The 7th year class C of the École des Révoires was the first generation of students to participate in this project, that last for the 2018-2019 school year.